usdigitalresponse/univaf/archives/docs/sources_ids.md

 - `vaccinespotter`: Data from an earlier iteration of Vaccine Spotter.

-### Albertsons (`univaf-albertsons`)
+### Albertsons (`univaf-albertsons`, `univaf-albertsons-scraper`)

 [Albertsons](https://www.albertsonscompanies.com/) is the parent company for a number of major grocery store and pharmacy chains.
-This source provides data for the following stores:
+Albertsons-related sources provide data for the following stores:

 - ACME
 - Albertsons/Albertsons Market